-In Sedona, vortexes are created, not by wind or water, but from spiraling spiritual energy.
+In Sedona, some believe the vortexes are created, not by wind or water, but from spiraling spiritual energy.
 The vortexes of Sedona are named because they are believed to be spiritual locations where the energy is right to facilitate prayer, meditation, and healing.
 Vortex sites are believed to be locations having energy flow that exists on multiple dimensions.
-The energy of the vortexes interacts with a person’s inner self.
-It is not easily explained.
-Obviously, it must be experienced.
+The energy of the vortexes interacts with a person’s inner self, although that definition can be ambiguous.

 Geology of the Red Rocks

-Over millions of years, layers of sandstone and limestone were left in the area by a receding ocean.
+Over millions of years, layers of sandstone and limestone were left in the Sedona area by a receding ocean.
 Iron oxide eventually covered the grains of sandstone and, in a natural process, rust formed.
 The stunningly beautiful red rocks of Sedona are the result of this process.
 It is within the beauty of the red rocks that the mysteries of the Sedona energy vortexes unfolds.

 Native American History